 Assessments of the sensitivity to the precise detection algorithm applied and output resolution are also performed.
 The first sensitivity analysis is conducted at full model output resolution and is designed to determine the sensitivity of LLJ characteristics to changes in LLJ definition.
 Two common types of criteria for LLJ definition are studied, labeled as variable and fixed criteria.
-Five criteria in each definition are considered (5 variable, 5 fixed) and are grouped by criteria strictness, ranging from 1 ms-1 (fixed) to 10% (variable) for the least strict criteria group (criteria group 1), and 5 ms-1 (fixed) to 50% (variable) for the strictest (criteria group 5).
+Five criteria in each definition are considered (five variable, five fixed) and are grouped by criteria strictness, ranging from 1 m s^{-1} (fixed) to 10% (variable) for the least strict criteria group (criteria group 1) and 5 m s^{-1} (fixed) to 50% (variable) for the strictest (criteria group 5).
 Sensitivity to LLJ definition is first illustrated for a single grid cell in the domain that exhibits the highest value of temporal LLJ frequency.
 Using different LLJ definitions is shown to identify not just different frequencies of LLJs but also different LLJ events.
-When considering all LLJs identified by the least strict criteria group, the definitions are shown to extract different LLJs for nearly 20% of the time.
-For the second criteria group that features LLJ definitions used in previous LLJ literature (2 ms-1 fixed and 20% variable), the two definitions extract different LLJs (i.e. one definition flags a LLJ while the other does not) 40% of the time.
-This might suggest that combined criteria using a minimum fixed criterion of 2 or 2.5 ms-1 combined with a 20 or 25% variable criteria will provide more robust results.
+When considering all LLJs identified by the least strict criteria group, the definitions are shown to extract different LLJs for nearly 20 % of the time.
+For the second criteria group that features LLJ definitions used in the previous LLJ literature (2 m s-1 fixed and 20 % variable), the two definitions extract different LLJs (i.e., one definition flags an LLJ, while the other does not) 40 % of the time.
+This might suggest that combined criteria using a minimum fixed criterion of 2 or $2.5 \,\mathrm{m \, s^{-1}}$ combined with a 20% or 25% variable criterion will provide more robust results.
 Using output from all grid cells within the state of Iowa, it is shown that all LLJ characteristics are sensitive to changes in LLJ definition.
-LLJs extracted with each definition also likely differ in their causal mechanisms, as domain-wide sensitivities to the LLJ definition correspond to differences in terrain elevation and complexity.
+LLJs extracted with each definition also likely differ in their causal mechanisms as domain-wide sensitivities to the LLJ definition correspond to differences in terrain elevation and complexity.
 LLJs as extracted by fixed criteria are predominantly characterized by higher speeds and shorter durations.
 LLJs extracted by a variable criterion exhibit a higher duration and lower wind speed maxima.
 In the context of previous work, lower LLJ wind speed maxima as extracted by variable criteria correspond to more stable conditions and decreased TKE, further explaining the increase in LLJ duration.
-The difference in LLJ types as extracted by each definition correspond to terrain complexity; in the region of the state with less complex and sloping terrain, a higher frequency of LLJs is extracted with the variable criterion.
-Previous literature implements either a fixed criterion (most common) or a fixed and variable criterion in tandem.
+The difference in LLJ types as extracted by each definition corresponds to terrain complexity; in the region of the state with less complex and sloping terrain, a higher frequency of LLJs is extracted with the variable criterion.
+The previous literature implements either a fixed criterion (most common) or a fixed and variable criterion in tandem.
 Thus, it is possible that for regions with less complex terrain, a variable criterion must be implemented to adequately capture all wind speed profiles with LLJ behavior.
-The converse is true for employing a fixed criterion: to adequately capture higher speed, shorter duration LLJs such as those that occur more frequently over complex and sloping terrain, it is pertinent to employ a fixed criterion.
+The converse is true for employing a fixed criterion: to adequately capture higherspeed, shorter-duration LLJs such as those that occur more frequently over complex and sloping terrain, it is pertinent to employ a fixed criterion.
 Thus, the usage of both a variable and fixed criterion to extract LLJs is recommended.
 Future work to explore the impact of LLJ definitions in offshore conditions is warranted.